dart-lang/language/working/4213-generic-constructors/feature-specification.md

 type parameter scope are created in the same way as for non-generic constructors.

-*In particular, a parameter of the form `this.p` is in scope in the initializer list, if any, and other parameters are in scope in the body, as usual.*
+*For example, a parameter of the form `this.p` is in scope in the initializer list, if any, and other parameters are in scope in the body, as usual.*